 Ms. Kanianthra began her career in the hospitality industry in India.
 When she moved to Canada, she started in the banking sector, but, as destiny would have it, a conversation with a customer sparked her interest in Montessori.
 Sujata met Laurie during her Montessori training at AMI, and the pair started Bloomington Montessori in 1997.
 Together, they shaped the lives of adorable children in Aurora until Sujata retired in 2013.

 Although Sujata is currently pursuing her interest in cooking, she continues to advise us on administration, curriculum, and other matters passionately.
-In addition to her Montessori Diploma from AMI, Ms. Kanianthra holds a Bachelor of Arts degree in Economics from the University of Calcutta, India.
+In addition to her Montessori Diploma from AMI Canada (Association Montessori Internationale, Canada), Ms. Kanianthra holds a Bachelor of Arts degree in Economics from the University of Calcutta, India.

 With a B.Sc. and a B.Ed. from Queen’s University in Kingston, Ms. Chapman began her career as a French, science, and mathematics teacher in the public system.
 Several years later, she visited the Montessori classroom in her daughter’s school.
-Amazed by the inner discipline of these young children, Laurie fell in love with the Montessori philosophy and obtained her AMI (Association Montessori Internationale) diploma the following year.
+Amazed by the inner discipline of these young children, Laurie fell in love with the Montessori philosophy and obtained her AMI diploma from AMI Canada (Association Montessori Internationale, Canada) the following year.

 Shortly thereafter, in 1997, Laurie founded Bloomington Montessori with her fellow AMI classmate, Sujata Kanianthra, and shaping young children’s development ever since.
 After Kalpana took over the school in 2013, Laurie continued to serve with Kalpana at Church Street Montessori until 2020.